ABOUT | THE HISTORY

 From 1955 to 1970, a Triumph powered streamliner held the absolute motorcycle land speed world record.

 That legend began in 1954 at Pete Dalio’s Triumph shop in Dallas (operating today as Big 'D' Cycles).
-It was a Saturday afternoon shortly after closing, legendary Triumph mechanic and tuner Jack Wilson recalls, when “Pete, myself and Stormy Mangham were sitting around talking about how Wilhelm Herz had raised the record to 180 mph on an NSU.”
+On a Saturday afternoon shortly after closing, legendary Triumph mechanic and tuner Jack Wilson recalls, when “Pete, myself and Stormy Mangham were sitting around talking about how Wilhelm Herz had raised the record to 180 mph on an NSU.”

 That brief conversation set in motion the events that would forever alter motorcycle history.